OWASP/www-project-proactive-controls/v4/en/c3-validate-input-and-handle-exceptions.md

 ### Prevent malicious data from entering the system

-Never trust external provided data!
+Never trust provided data!
 Screen all data for malicious patterns or, even better, check all data against an allow list.

 #### Allowlisting vs Denylisting
 There are two general approaches to performing syntactic validation, commonly known as allow and deny lists: